Truro Quiet Lanes Trial

 Engage common sense , admit that this scheme was an error of judgement after listening to Councillors with a vested interest and write off the waste of money just as so much has been written off in the past by Cornwall Council

-SLE resident about 2 years ago
+SLE resident over 2 years ago

 I walked along the lanes this morning and didn’t see one walker, cyclist or rider.
 Ironically there is a highways sign proposing a 30 mph speed limit along New Mills Lane.
 For which category of permitted user is this intended?

-SH1 about 2 years ago
+SH1 over 2 years ago

 I’ve noticed that less people are using the public footpaths around here as people are worried they’ll get into trouble for using them.
 The footpaths are overgrown and not looked after.
 The cars that continue to drive through the lanes are even faster than they were before meaning it isn’t safe to walk along them nor cycle.
 Such a silly idea with a poor outcome.
 I do hope that the Cornwall Council will listen to actual feedback and not just the residents who wanted a quiet life